FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 As Peter Chancellor digs deeper and deeper, he learns how Inver Brass has manipulated him behind the scenes twice before: the first time was when Bravo maneuvered the much younger Chancellor into becoming a novelist.
 He did that to turn Chancellor away from his historical, more academic researches which were in danger of exposing Inver Brass’ existence as a behind the scenes force in global affairs dating back to the 1930s.

 The second time was when Peter was working on his fourth novel – this one about the way Nazi war criminals fled to the Western World and the Muslim World after World War Two.
-Inver Brass’ Banner (Frederick Wells) is secretly the son of one of those Nazi fugitives and he feared exposure.
+(As in Ludlum’s future novel The Holcroft Covenant) Inver Brass’ Banner (Frederick Wells) is secretly the son of one of those Nazi fugitives and he feared exposure.
 Banner had Varak try to kill Chancellor but Peter survived the attempt.
 His fiancée wasn’t so lucky.

 This aspect of The Chancellor Manuscript is ingeniously Hitchcockian.
 Peter was nearly suicidal for months after his fiancée’s death in what seemed like a car accident and his agent and his publisher both suspect he might be a bit nuts from the brain damage and the emotional turmoil he suffered.

-Those two intimates of Chancellor are soon joined by the world at large in suspecting Peter is becoming unstable and bizarrely paranoid as the villains behind Hoover’s files pull strings to make the writer seem irrational all while continuing their attempts to kill him.
+Those two intimates of Chancellor are soon joined by the world at large in suspecting Peter is becoming unstable and bizarrely paranoid as the villains behind Hoover’s files pull strings to make the writer seem irrational and/or starved for publicity.

 Our hero eventually finds himself wondering the same thing, especially as he begins to uncover Inver Brass’ previous involvement in his life.
 It all seems too far-fetched and he doubts his own sanity at times.
-He is pushed even closer to the edge when he finds himself believing that maybe Hoover really was assassinated and that it’s NOT just the premise for a book.
+He is pushed even closer to the edge when he finds himself believing that maybe Hoover really was assassinated after all.

 Along the way Peter hooks up – in every sense – with Allison MacAndrews, the daughter of a Pentagon General who was blackmailed and murdered by the thieves who have Hoover’s files.
 He gains another ally in the form of FBI Agent Quinn O’Brien, who is himself being blackmailed by our secret villains.